ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ### Registration

-1. Every user interested in playing will be be required to sign up through the Player Registrations form.
+1. Every user interested in playing will be be required to sign up through the player registrations form.
-2. To ensure valid registrations, every qualifying participant will be manually checked through the Tournament screening process.
+2. To ensure valid registrations, every qualifying participant will be manually checked through the tournament screening process.
-3. Participants will be briefed on further steps via an announcement message at the end of the Player Registrations form.
+3. Participants will be briefed on further steps via an announcement message at the end of the player registrations form.
 4. Tournament staff members are not allowed to play in the tournament, with the exception of streamers, commentators, and graphic designers.
 Eliminated players may be enlisted as mappool playtesters and/or replay creators.
-Note that per conventional Officially supported tournament rules, eliminated players may be enlisted as referees, however this role is not open for such individuals at the moment.
+Note that per conventional [officially supported tournament rules](/wiki/Tournaments/Official_support), eliminated players may be enlisted as referees, however this role is not open for such individuals at the moment.
-   - The tournament managers must ensure that such staff members do not have access to priviledged information, e.g. Qualifiers score information, mappool information before the mappool showcase, etc. They are to be treated as regular players whenever possible.
+   - The tournament managers must ensure that such staff members do not have access to privileged information (e.g. Qualifiers score information, mappool information before the mappool showcase).
+They are to be treated as regular players whenever possible.

 ### Stage regulation